 Brushes With Caps

 Give us a big fluffy face brush that winds up and has a cap.
 This brush can get chucked into a makeup bag without dragging leftover bronzer all over the bag’s cute liner.
-We love the capped brushes by Sephora and Hourglass.
+We love the capped brushes by Sephora, Hourglass, and Too Faced.